huangw/dev_flow-gem/README.md

 in the development flow (for example event for team code review, customer acceptance review, etc.), but do not affect version numbers, so do other tasks.

 Sometimes you may want to use 'prepare releases' such as `release_v0.1a`, `release_v0.1b`,  avoid sandwich tasks between prepare releases and releases.

 Local Configuration
 ---------------------

-Default is stored in `.dev_flow` file and will be set to `git`'s ignore list (`.gitignore`) (so these settings only affect your local working directory).
+Default is stored in `.dev_flow` file and will be set to `git`'s ignore list (`.gitignore`), so these settings only affect your local working directory.

-Without this file `dw` will go into the initialization mode (by asking you some questions).
+Without this file `dw` will go into the initialization mode (by asking you questions about yourself and your git remote server).

 You can use `--local-config FILE` to store those information in an other file name.

 `.dev_flow` is also in yaml format and the most important key are `whoami` and `git_remote`, `whoami` specifies who is currently working on the local working directory, and `git_remote` defines witch git remote server to use (default is `origin`).
-With out `git_remote` the `dw` command will not try to communicate to remote git server.

-If `git_remote` defined, `dw` command will try to sync with the remote git server, unless you explicitly specify `--offline` (`-o`) option.
+If `git_remote` defined, `dw` command will try to sync with the remote git server when you use `dw`, from both remote branch matches your local branch, and `develop` trunk.
+If you do not want to sync, specify the `--offline` (`-o`) option.

 Command Details
 -------------------

 - `dw init` default command if no `.dev_flow` file found.

-- `dw [info]` or `dw` without command will list tasks.
-If `git_remote` defined, it will try to merge newest changes from remote git server (from your branch and `develop` trunk).
+- `dw [info]` or `dw` without command will list tasks defined in `ROADMAP`.
+If current branch is `develop`, `dw` also ask you for switch to branches.

-- `dw switch [branch]` will list a workable branches to choose to switch to.
-If current branch is `develop`, `switch` is the default command.
+- `dw switch [branch]` will list a workable branches to choose to switch to, but will only show tasks list if the working directory is not clean.

-- `dw progress 0-98` set task progress. `dw pg` is an alias of `dw progress`.
-You are encouraged to frequently use this command to store you changes to remote servers (typically several times a day).
+- `dw progress 0-98` set task progress to 0-99. `dw pg` is an alias of `dw progress`.
+You are encouraged to frequently use this command to push you changes to the remote server (typically several times a day).

-- `dw complete` set task progress to 99 (complete a task), urge the leader to review/test and close it.
+- `dw complete` set task progress to 99 (mark the task is completed), then you should inform the leader to review/test and close it.

 - `dw close`/`dw release` close the task by the leader, or release it (to master trunk).

-- `dw update-roadmap` or `dw ur` used for update the roadmap (should only be used on `devleop` trunk).
+- `dw update-roadmap` or `dw ur` used for update the roadmap, This command can only be used on `devleop` trunk.

-- `dw cleanup` will delete local branches corresponding completed tasks.
+- `dw clean` will delete local branches corresponding completed tasks.